 Piri Piri Chicken

-This recipe calls for a separate marinade and sauce for extra flavour, however the marinade or sauce alone would still work well.
-The sauce makes quite a bit so you can store it in the fridge to use as a marinade for other dishes as well.
+This piri piri chicken recipe makes quite a bit of sauce so you can store it in the fridge to use as a marinade for other dishes as well.

 - Prep Time: 15 minutes